iboB/jalog/doc/logging.md

 A complete, buildable example, of using `printf` logging to interface with an imaginary C library can be found [here](../example/e-PrintfStyleLogging.cpp).

 ## Direct logging.
 Custom logging styles

+Logging styles are essentially different ways in which one can produce a string.
+If you have a custom way of producing strings, it can also be used with Jalog.

+`jalog::Scope` provides two methods for this:

+* `addEntry(level, string)` - log string if level is enabled
+* `addEntryUnchecked(level, string)` - log string with level *disregarding* whether level is enabled.
+You can use this if you have performed the check otherwise.

+Thus one can create a custom style of logging with Jalog with another string-producing library.
+A good candidate for this is C++20's `std::format`.

+A complete, buildable example, of custom logging with `std::ostringstream` can be found [here](../example/e-CustomStyleLogging.cpp).